 So I see Ops functions as central and I don’t think it will be going anywhere anytime soon; they are needed to ensure the different front-line business groups are successful.

 These are central, but the way the model works differs from company to company.
-In certain companies, Sales Ops is slightly fragmented.
+In certain companies, Sales Ops are slightly fragmented.
 Using sales as an example, each sales leader may have their own Sales Ops counterpart, but in other companies, it is all centralized with a single business planning and ops function.

 Do you find that less centralized companies are at risk for creating silos where there is less visibility between teams?